ludovicchabant/PieCrust2/docs/docs/04_content-model/02_routes.md

   tied to this route.
 See the [list of available sources][refsrc] to see what kind of routing information they expose.

-* `source`: This defines the source that this route is defined for.
-Only pages coming from that source will have their bake output generated from this route.
+* `source` or `generator`: This defines the source or generator that this route is defined for.
+Only pages originating from the source or generator of that name will have their bake output generated from this route.
+You can't define both `source` and `generator` -- it needs to be one or the other.

 Optional settings include:

-* `taxonomy`: If this route is meant to match a taxonomy index page, you have to define which taxonomy that is.

 * `page_suffix`: Pages that create _sub-pages_ (_e.g._ when using pagination)
   will append this suffix to the route.
 By default, this is `/%num%`.
 You _must_